-The answer is very simple: When you read, stop for a minute, literally look up above eye level and turn the words you read into a mental snapshot or draw that image on paper.
+When you read, stop for a minute, literally look up above eye level and turn the words you read into a mental snapshot or draw that image on paper.

-Over time, you can create visual picture images in a “mind-map” on paper which you then hold up, above eye level to study.
+Over time, you can create visual picture images in a “mind-map” on paper, which you then hold up above eye level to study.

-It really is that simple.
-Never change who you are, or how you prefer to learn, but if you want to know how to improve your grades in school, add the visual learning style, and keep your other two learning styles.
+Never change who you are, or how you prefer to learn, but if you want to know how to improve your grades in school, add the visual learning style, and keep using your other two learning styles as well.

 Learning styles are our gift of making sense of the world in our particular way.